Towards 6D Little String Theory of Particles: Extending the Wess-Zumino action

+With the gluon triplet the first hunch is that they form, with octet gluons now available, the $3 \otimes 3 \otimes 3 =10 \oplus 8 \oplus 8 \oplus 1$ bosonic states with spins 1 and 3.
+These three gluon coupling states would need a separate investigation, see e.g. \cite{Papa_A_F}.

 Finally, we introduce the weak interaction.
-After the SM quarks, gluons and leptons have been formed there is no more observable supersymmetry in nature.
-Therefore, we may take the standard model electroweak interaction in our model.
-The Higgs boson, however, may have composite structure.
+After the SM quarks, gluons and leptons have been formed at scale $\Lambda_{cr}$ there is no more observable supersymmetry in nature \cite{rai_05}.
+To avoid a more complicated vector supermultiplet in table \ref{tab:table1}, we may append the standard model electroweak interaction in our model as an empirical fact.
 The standard model has now been heuristically derived.